opadron/opadron.github.io/about.md

 In my most recent role, I was part of the Foundational Software group at [Citadel](https://www.citadel.com/), where I worked to advance the state-of-the-art in scalable software management.
-The group's efforts enabled key capabilities within the firm's core engineering function and helped lay the groundwork culminating in the recent [record-breaking performance](https://www.forbes.com/sites/hanktucker/2023/01/22/citadels-16-billion-gain-in-2022-makes-ken-griffins-firm-the-top-earning-hedge-fund-ever/?sh=44f32b103105) of the firm's funds.
+The group's efforts enabled key capabilities within the firm's core engineering function, forming the backbone of the trading systems relied on by thousands of traders across hundreds of trading desks firm wide.
+Our contributions helped lay the groundwork culminating in the recent [record-breaking performance](https://www.forbes.com/sites/hanktucker/2023/01/22/citadels-16-billion-gain-in-2022-makes-ken-griffins-firm-the-top-earning-hedge-fund-ever/?sh=44f32b103105) of the firm's funds.